About Columbia University

 This is a fee-paying program and HKUST students will bear the program fees and the costs for travel, visa, insurance, personal expenses and other administrative fees.

-2017 rates will be updated in spring.
-Students should expect
+2018 rates will be updated in February.
+Students should

 |Application fee||USD 80|